kunalsevak24/Python-Postgres-Integration/README.md

 * Find Highest Profit Region:Calculate the Region with the Highest Profit.
 * Identify Delayed 'H' Priority Orders:Analyze critical delayed orders.

+# Key Highlights and Learnings

+* Integration Importance: Seamlessly combining Python's data manipulation capabilities with PostgreSQL's robust querying tools enables efficient data processing and analysis.
+* Scalability: The use of a relational database and data warehousing principles ensures that the solution is scalable for large datasets.
+* Business Value: By analyzing KPIs such as profit by region and delayed critical orders, this project provides actionable insights that can improve operational efficiency and customer satisfaction.

+# Key Learnings:
+* Enhanced understanding of data modeling through ERD design.
+* Practical experience in using Python for database operations with psycopg2.
+* In-depth knowledge of deriving business insights through SQL queries.